directdemocracy-vote/www/white_paper.md

 ### Scaling-up

-It is easy for any individual computer scientist or organization to deploy their own servers (publishers, trustees and stations).
+It is easy for any individual computer scientist or organization to deploy their own servers (notaries, judges and stations).
 By increasing the number of servers, the system will be able to handle a larger number of citizens, and eventually the whole humanity.

 ### Improved Implementations